BoyNextDoor

 BoyNextDoor (stylized in all caps) is a South Korean boy band formed by KOZ Entertainment in 2023.
-The group consists of six members: Sungho, Riwoo, Jaehyun, Taesan, Leehan, and Woonhak.
-Characterized by its eponymous 'boy next door' image, the group defines their work as easy listening with themes drawn from daily life.
+The group consists of six members: Sungho, Riwoo, Myung Jaehyun, Taesan, Leehan, and Woonhak.
+Characterized by its eponymous "boy next door" image, the group defines their work as easy listening with themes drawn from daily life.

-BoyNextDoor debuted on May 2023, with the single album Who!, which formed the first installment in the "First Love" trilogy that defined the group's first releases.
+BoyNextDoor debuted in May 2023, with the single album Who!, which formed the first installment in the "First Love" trilogy that defined the group's first releases.
 The extended play (EP) Why.. followed the same year and marked the group's first appearance on the Billboard 200 chart.
 The group's second EP, How?
 (2024), became the group's first release to top the Circle Album Chart.

 The group debuted in Japan later that year through Universal Music Japan with the maxi single "And,", which was followed by their third EP 19.99 (2024).
 They embarked on their debut Knock On Vol.1 Tour in December 2024 and released their first digital single "If I Say, I Love You" in January 2025.
-The group's fourth EP, No Genre, was released in May to commercial success.
+The group's fourth EP, No Genre, was released in May to commercial success, followed by The Action in October.

+In June 2026, the group released their first studio album, Home, followed by their second Japanese digital single "Boom Boom Boom" in August.